 This problem is being solved too.
-Purpose built tools like TinaCMS and Stackbit provide some inline editing support.
-Meanwhile in the past year several CMS, like Magnolia, have connected their rich visual WYSIWYG page builders directly to headless SPA.
-This means that developers can go fully Jamstack and headless, and yet still provide authors with all the benefits of a visual editing experience: instant preview, working in-context, and true choice and control over the digital experience.
+Purpose-built tools like TinaCMS and Stackbit provide some inline editing support for non-technical users such as marketers and content editors.
+Meanwhile in the past year several CMSs, like Magnolia, have connected their rich visual WYSIWYG page builders directly to headless webapps like SPAs.
+This means that developers can go fully Jamstack and headless, and still provide content teams with all the benefits of a visual content editing experience: instant preview, working in-context, and true choice and control over the digital experience.

 Jamstack and Magnolia

-The Jamstack conference will be a two-day celebration of the next generation of web development.
+The Jamstack conference was a two-day celebration of the next generation of web development.
 An opportunity for the Jamstack community to connect and discuss ways to push the boundaries of tomorrow’s web architecture.

-As part of the conference, I will be conducting an online workshop on creating great authoring experiences for static sites.
-It will be a deep dive into making your React, Vue, or Angular apps fully editable and easy to manage for your content and marketing teams.
+As part of the conference, I conducted an online workshop on creating great authoring experiences for static sites - a deep dive into making your React, Vue, or Angular apps fully editable and easy to manage for your content authors and marketing teams.